- What we stand for

-Ms. Hristina Ampeva is the leader of the local organization for protection of labour rights in the garment sector in Macedonia ("Glasen Tekstilec").
-On Friday 16 October and Wednesday 17 October 2018, she has received 3 calls via her organisations' helpline regarding the decreased salaries of workers in a FWF member factory.
-On Wednesday 17 October, she called the FWF Macedonian complaints handler and asked to file an official complaint to FWF as she had information from the workers (complainants) that the factory is producing for FWF member.
+Ms. Hristina Ampeva is the leader of the local organisation for the protection of labour rights in the garment sector in Macedonia ("Glasen Tekstilec").
+On Friday 16 October and Wednesday 17 October 2018, she received three calls via her organisations' helpline regarding the decreased salaries of workers in an Fair Wear member factory.
+On Wednesday 17 October, she called the Fair Wear Macedonian complaints handler and asked to file an official complaint to Fair Wear as she had information from the workers (complainants) that the factory is producing for Fair Wear member.

-The field investigation took place on 29th October at the factory premises and included following processes:
+The field investigation took place on 29 October at the factory premises and included the following processes:

 a) Interview with factory management regarding the actual complaint;